How Much Should You Save Each Month?

 Here are some options for where to put your money:

 CIT Bank: CIT Bank offers both savings accounts and money market accounts.
 You can open a money market account with CIT Bank with as little as $100, and they pay 1.85 percent.
 You must also commit to depositing at least $100 per month to receive that rate.

 Check out our CIT Bank review to learn more about how they work.

 There’s no minimum balance requirement.
-Check out our Ally Invest review to learn more about how they work.
+Check out our Betterment review to learn more about how they work.

 Saving Is a Game of Chess